 at very fine spatial scales (e.g., local streets, individual buildings, and even rooms inside a building).

 I have also developed methods that derive aggregate behavioral patterns (e.g., activity-travel patterns)

-from individual behavior at the community or city level.
+from individual behavior.
 Further, my work has showcased how methods and

 perspectives thought to be incompatible can be integrated to bring forth new insights - e.g., the

 integration of GIS/quantitative spatial analysis with qualitative methods, and the integration of

 geographies of health and wellbeing - environmental health, contextual effects on health

 behaviors and outcomes, subjective wellbeing, access to health care, spatial disparities